 People are naturally drawn to stones.
 There's just something about a neat looking rock...
-But as ethical consumers, we should question the social and environmental impacts of our collections.
+As I've grown more familiar with purchasing stones, I've also begun to question the social and environmental impacts of our collections.
 The mining and cutting of stones can be secretive and dangerous, making ethical sourcing an ongoing challenge.

 It is my priority to create jewelry that supports the fair treatment of the people involved along each point in the supply chain.